BDC Hamburger Icon

 Here are some tips for setting up friendly workplace competitions.

-Synergy
+5. Synergy

-Synergy is the interaction or cooperation of two or more organizations, substances, or other agents to produce a combined effect greater than the sum of their parts.
+Synergy is the interaction or cooperation of two or more organizations, substances or other agents to produce a combined effect greater than the sum of their parts.
 Synergy can look like many things in the workplace, but it typically involves the benefits of teams sharing their competencies and capacities.

 Your business can benefit from synergy when your team members have diverse skills and backgrounds as well.
-When developing a product, you don’t just need marketers – you need additional professionals such as copywriters, analysts, and specialty research and development workers.
+When developing a product, you don’t just need marketers — you need additional professionals like copywriters, analysts, and specialty research and development workers.
+When everyone brings their own special skills and perspectives to the table, the result is improved workflow, an increase of transformative ideas and a more refined product thanks to the minds and hands of numerous critical thinkers.

 How to encourage teamwork among remote employees